syntech-97/Fraud-Detection-Project/README.md

 # Credit Card Fraud Detection Web App

-This web application utilizes a machine learning model to predict whether a given set of features represents a fraudulent credit card transaction.
-Users can input the 30 feature values through a web form, and the application provides the prediction result.
+Welcome to the Credit Card Fraud Detection Web App!
+This application utilizes a machine learning model to predict whether a given set of features represents a fraudulent credit card transaction.
+Users can input the 30 feature values through a user-friendly web form, and the application provides instant prediction results.

 ## Directory Structure